wiseman-timelord/stable-diffusion-webui-WT/README.md

 ## Installation and Running
 This fork will be windows ONLY, as I cant test anything else.
 Instructions are currently...
 1. install "StableDiffusion-WebUi", and its requirements.txt, and ensure the models are in the models folder appropriately.
-2. run the batch to remove the non-cpu versions of torch and torchvision, and instead install torch cpu and torchvision cpu versions compatible with Stable diffusion 1.10
+2. run the batch to remove the non-cpu versions of torch and torchvision, and instead install compatible torch cpu and torchvision cpu versions; alternatively run `pip.exe uninstall torch torchvision -y`, then `pip.exe install torch==2.1.2+cpu torchvision==0.16.2+cpu torchaudio==2.1.2+cpu --extra-index-url`.
 3. replace "YourDrive:\**ParentFolders**\Python310\Lib\site-packages\torch\cpu\amp\autocast_mode.py" with the "autocast_mode.py" supplied.
 4. run as normal, and ignore any additional errors, if errors when loading model, try load other, then one you wanted again, its a bit iffy sometimes, but you will notice, that the cpu usage is now blowing guages when you generate your images, this has to be progress worth sharing.